Diamond Duet: Critical reception

 In the November 17, 1979 issue, Billboards review said, "This is the popular country duo's tenth anniversary of making records together. hence the title, Diamond Duet.
 With a selection of contemporary and standard songs, the duo score with Randy Goodrum's "True Love" and Mac Davis' "Baby Don't Get Hooked On Me".
 Also contained is a rousing version of "Hit the Road Jack" and Hank Cochran's "That's All That Matters".
-The album contains two Foster Rice titles including the new single "You Know lust What I'd Do" and "Rising Above It All".
+The album contains two Foster Rice titles, including the first single "You Know Just What I'd Do," and "Rising Above It All".
 Overall, the production is sparkling throughout the album, with an excellent choice of material.
 Twitty and Lynn should make records for another ten years."

 Cashbox published a review in the November 3, 1979 issue which said, "This album celebrates ten years worth of duets from Conway and Loretta and they present a gem of an album.
 The songs are all well selected and balanced showing the duo stretching out from their traditional hard country sound.
 Best cuts are "What's a Little Love Between Friends", "The Sadness of It All", "That's All That Matters" and "Rising Above It All."
 This duet continues to come on strong."